 Albert knows the fundamentals but the moment he sees a problem he already has decided how to solve it or rather his training has decided how to solve it.
 He has one solution path.
 He knows it works and he’s perfectly clear on what to do so he sits down and he does it.
 This means it’s generally time inefficient but also that he’s not bringing to bear one of the most useful characteristics to his GMAT, which is creative problem-solving.

-By not availing himself of his executive-level critical thinking skills or of thinking about the structure of the GMAT rather than just the content he’s doing everything to perfection which has a time constraint and he ends up performing fairly well but gets stuck on the more challenging problems where the algebra or the technicalities of grammar become overwhelming.
-And in this way, Albert gets to a 650 but he plateaus.
+By not availing himself of his executive-level critical thinking skills or of thinking about the structure of the GMAT, rather than just the content, he’s doing his best to perform perfectly, which has a time constraint and he ends up performing fairly well, but gets stuck on the more challenging problems where the algebra or the technicalities of grammar become overwhelming.
+And in this way, Albert gets to a 650.
 He can’t get any further on the exam.